Comparing files using Visual Studio

 3. Select "Global Settings"

-4. Click on the "Use Visual Studio" buttons
+4. Click the "Use Visual Studio" buttons

 INI